lennartstevens/salesforce-buildpack2/README.md

 - `SFDX_AUTH_URL`: Provides credentials to the buildpack for connecting to the org used by Development (typically a dev integration environment).
 You can get this value by running `sfdx force:org:display --verbose --json` against your org and grabbing the `sfdxAuthUrl`.

+- `OAUTH_SALESFORCE_CLIENT_ID`: A Connected App consumer key.
+See the "One-Click Login" section in this document.

+- `OAUTH_SALESFORCE_CLIENT_SECRET`: A Connected App consumer secret.
+See the "One-Click Login" section in this document.

+- `OAUTH_SALESFORCE_LOGIN_URL`: The login URL to the org with the Connected App.
+See the "One-Click Login" section in this document.

+- `OAUTH_SALESFORCE_REDIRECT_URI`: The Heroku app URL to redirect back to, which has this buildpack deployed.
+See the "One-Click Login" section in this document.

 ### Staging

 These values are the same as development stage but with the following considerations.